VinayakFia/Obsidian/COMP3153/Reflection.md

 This method worked, however, had too many states (as the number of cars a light may have is infinite).
 The `pan` file would only partially be able to verify this model.

 **Fourth Implementation**
 I abstracted my model to instead either have or not have a car waiting (using booleans rather than integers).
 This, finally worked!
 It was a small change to make in practice, but it is the change that ended up actually running in the pan verifier.
+I was finally able to run the `pan.c` output file and indeed verify that my program passed the never claim I wrote.

+**Assessment**
 This could also easily be a never statement too.
 I believe that this lines up with a low HD (85-90) because:
 - my initial system model and details were in depth, well-researched, and complex